material-motion-archive/runtime-android/README.md

 motion as discrete units of data that can be introspected, composed, and sent over a wire.

 This library encourages you to describe motion as data, or what we call *plans*.
-Plans are committed to a *scheduler*.
-A scheduler coordinates the creation of *performers*, objects responsible for translating plans into concrete execution.
+Plans are committed to the *runtime*.
+The runtime coordinates the creation of *performers*, objects responsible for translating plans into concrete execution.

 Learn more about the APIs defined in the library by reading our